VictorZhao730/Robot_DID/README.md

 ## Project Overview

-This project is a Hardhat-based prototype for decentralized digital identity and verifiable credentials (VCs) for robots on the UZHETH PoS test network.
+This project is a Hardhat-based prototype for decentralized digital identity and VC-inspired credentials for robots on the UZHETH PoS test network.

 Each physical robot is represented by a `RobotIdentityNFT` (ERC-721).
-It receives a stable `did:uzheth:robot:<tokenId>` identifier, registers device keys in an on-chain registry, and can issue W3C-style credentials that third parties verify independently. **Management ownership** (NFT holder) is separated from **operational signing** (robot device key).
-Verification policy is shared across the web UI, CLI tools, and automated tests.
+It receives a stable `did:uzheth:robot:<tokenId>` identifier, registers device keys in an on-chain registry, and can issue signed JSON credentials that third parties verify independently. **Management ownership** (NFT holder) is separated from **operational signing** (robot device key).
+Verification policy is **equivalent** across the web UI (`ui/js/`), CLI verifier (`lib/`), and automated tests.

+**Technical scope:** project-specific `did:uzheth` method and canonical JSON credentials — not a full W3C DID resolver, JSON-LD, JWS, or VC-JWT stack.
+Signatures use **EIP-191** (`signMessage` / `verifyMessage`) over a Keccak256 digest of canonical JSON (register challenge uses a separate `keccak256(abi.encode("RegisterRobotKey", ...))` digest).

 ## Architecture